The Impact Of Stress On Your Body

 Money problems, such as worrying about paying bills or having enough money for retirement, can cause significant stress.

-Stress can be caused by conflicts or problems in relationships, whether with a romantic partner, family member, or friend.
+Stress can be caused by conflicts or relationship problems, whether with a romantic partner, family member, or friend.

 4. Health-Related Stress